influxdata/docs-v2/content/influxdb/cloud-serverless/reference/cli/influx/apply/_index.md

 ---

 {{% warn %}}
-#### Not supported in InfluxDB IOx-powered organizations
+#### Not supported in InfluxDB Cloud Serverless

-While this command is included in the `influx` CLI {{< latest-cli >}}, this functionality is not available in InfluxDB Cloud organizations powered by the InfluxDB IOx storage engine.
+While this command is included in the `influx` CLI {{< latest-cli >}}, this functionality is not available in InfluxDB Cloud Serverless organizations powered by the InfluxDB IOx storage engine.
 {{% /warn %}}

 {{< duplicate-oss >}}